 Our equity release reviews have been created to help you understand more about the providers, brokers and banks who offer these products.
 All of the equity release companies included in our reviews are members of the Equity Release Council and offer plans that are regulated by the FCA.

-For each review we have included information on the company’s background, awards they may have won, eligibility and the range of products they offer, including additional information we think may be of importance to you such as how interest is calculated.
+Each review includes information on the company’s background, awards they may have won, eligibility and the range of products they offer.
+They also include additional information we think may be of importance such as how interest is calculated.

-The majority of providers offer two types of equity release scheme although the details may vary:
+The majority of providers offer two types of equity release plan although the details may vary: